Skip to main content

 • AHAs, BHAs exfoliants get rid of dead skin cells, helps get better skin texture.

-• Retinol known as powerful anti-oxidant helps increase the cell turnover process, improve fine lines, wrinkles, reduce premature aging.
+• Retinol known as powerful antioxidant helps increase the cell turnover process, improve fine lines, wrinkles, reduce premature aging.

 Why using them together can strain the skin barrier?